devangigaikwad/Analysis-of-Uber-and-Yellow-Taxi-Merger/README.md

 The project is divided into four sections: Data Preprocesing, Storing the Data, Understanding the Data and Data Visualization.

 Code and instructions have been detailed out in the jupyter notebook.
+Refer to the requirements.txt file for any pip installs and downalods before running the notebook.

-This repository contains the jupyter notebook (TFA.ipnyb) for processing, analyzing and  visualizing all of the data also taking into account the weather during the given period.
+This repository contains the Python code in jupyter notebook (TFA.ipynb) for processing, analyzing and visualizing all of the data.

  ### File types:
+.txt, .md, .ipynb, .sql, .gitignore